-BYJU’S presents the best-in-class NCERT Solutions for Class 10 English First Flight Chapter 11 that comprises one prose – “The Proposal”.
+BYJU’S presents the best-in-class NCERT Solutions for Class 10 English First Flight Chapter 11 that comprises one prose lesson – “The Proposal”.
 The NCERT Solutions of Class 10 are curated by our panel of subject-matter experts to provide the most reliable solutions for Class 10 students.
-The solutions are designed in simple English to help students in grasping a detailed understanding of this unit, that guides them to attempt the questions during the exam with full confidence.
+The solutions are designed in simple English to help students in having a detailed understanding of this unit, which guides them in attempting the questions during the exam with full confidence.

 Access Answers to NCERT Solutions for Class 10 English Chapter 11 The Proposal

 What does Chubukov at first suspect that Lomov has come for?
 Is he sincere when he later says, “And I’ve always loved you, my angel, as if you were my own son”?
 Find reasons for your answer from the play.